Aspose/releases.aspose.com/content/en/3d/python-net/new-releases/aspose.3d-for-python-via-.net-24.4.0-macos-10.14-mojave-x86-64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.3D for Python via .NET 24.4.0 macOS 10.14 Mojave x86-64.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.3D for Python via .NET 24.4.0 includes new features and improvements for Python developers working on macOS x64 systems.

+### Support for Blender File Import

+With the latest update to our 3D API, you can seamlessly import 3D files made with the Blender software.
+This newly added capability allows you to take your Python 3D app running on macOS x64 machines to the next level.

+### DXF to GLTF Conversion Improvements

+Aspose.3D for Python via .NET 24.4.0 enables improved DXF file handling while converting to GLTF format on your Apple Mac.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.3D for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/3d/python-net/release-notes/2024/aspose-3d-for-python-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}